-7.2.
-Overtime Compensation.
-Employees shall be compensated for overtime at the rate of one and one-half times the employee's regular rate.
-Compensation shall be in cash or compensatory time off at the employee's option, except that all hours actually worked in excess of 40 during a given week shall be paid for in cash.
+Under no circumstances shall an employee accumulate more than 100 hours of compensatory time.
 Accrued compensatory time off shall be used in the same manner as vacation leave, except that it may be used in hourly increments.
 The Borough reserves the right to approve the use of compensatory time off in accordance with operational requirements, but in no case will requests be unreasonably denied.
-In case of scheduling conflicts between employees, preference will be given to those requests which are submitted first; if two or more requests are simultaneously, seniority will prevail.
+In case of scheduling conflicts between employees, preference will be given to those requests which are submitted first; if two or more request is simultaneously, seniority will prevail.

-7.3.
-Equalization of Overtime.
-The Borough shall offer available overtime opportunities as equitably as possible among qualified employees.
+- 7.3 Equalization of Overtime.
+The Borough shall offer available overtime opportunities as equitably as possible among qualified employees. - 7.4 Mandatory Overtime.

-7.4.
-Mandatory Overtime.
 No employee shall be forced to work overtime if another qualified employee is willing and available to perform the work.